Table of contents: Removal the turbocharger ↓ Tightening torques ↓

 8. Unscrew the oil return hose from the turbocharger.

 9. From below, unscrew the mounting bolts that secure the turbocharger to the exhaust manifold.
-To do this, use a curved slip spanner SW 12.
+For this, use a SW 12 offset spanner.

 10. Hold the turbocharger firmly while unscrewing and lift it up.

-11. Mounting: Use new nuts and bolts.
-Lubricate the turbocharger flange/exhaust manifold elbow bolts with grease «G 000 500» in the thread area and bearing surfaces of the heads.
+11. Installation: Use new nuts and bolts.
+Lubricate the turbocharger flange/exhaust manifold elbow bolts with "G 000 500" grease in the thread area and the bearing surfaces of the heads.

-12. Install the turbocharger with all bolts and nuts first so that it can move slightly.
-To do this, tighten the fixing nuts / bolts only slightly.
+12. Install the turbocharger with all bolts and nuts first so that it can move a little.
+To do this, just tighten the mounting nuts/bolts slightly.

-14. Only then tighten the nuts on the downpipe.
+14. Only then tighten the nuts on the exhaust pipe.

-15. Before connecting the oil supply hose, you must first pour a little fresh engine oil into the connecting pipe on the compressor.
+15. Before connecting the oil supply hose, you must first pour some fresh engine oil into the connecting pipe on the compressor.

-16. After installing the turbocharger, do not immediately start the engine at high speeds, as the compressor lubrication is still unreliable.
+16. After installing the turbocharger, do not immediately start the engine at high speed, as the compressor lubrication is still unreliable.

 Tightening torques